edwardstock/pupnp/README.md

 February 2015

-When a device is connected to multiple subscribed control point (for example a Media Renderer connected to multiple OpenHome Control Points, or to a classical UPnP AV Control Point and to one displaying the current title), events are dispatched to all CPs to update information about the
+When a device is connected to multiple subscribed control points (for example a Media Renderer connected to multiple OpenHome Control Points, or to a classical UPnP AV Control Point and to one displaying the current title), events are dispatched to all CPs to update information about the